Skip to content using Screen Reader

 www.bbc.co.uk/ouch

-The BBC’s Web site for the disabled including the deaf.
+This is the BBC’s Web site for the disabled including people who are deaf.

 It offers a constant stream of timely and entertaining articles, blogs, and a message board.